 What does your job role include?

 On a daily basis I am involved in the processes of liaising with and advising clients on all aspects of marketing communications; presenting proposals to clients; managing advertising spend budget; keeping clients up-to-date on their own & competitive activity; proof-reading & approving ads & artwork; occasionally negotiating with media on clients’ behalf; approaching prospective clients whose accounts are under review; liaising with foreign agencies on international accounts; occasional copywriting.
-The job is truly full circle!

 You work in an advertising agency specifically, are these only firms that hire account executives?